-Rowland was drafted into the Canadian Army on 16th July 1918 at Regina, Saskatchewan.
-He gave his next of kin as William Winters, address Wesleyville, P.O.
+Rowland’s army records tell us that he was drafted into the Canadian Army on 16th July 1918 at Regina, Saskatchewan.
+He named his next of kin as William Winters whose address was Wesleyville, P.O.
 Bona Vista Bay, Newfoundland.
-Rowland was a Fisherman by trade, he was of single status and his religion was Methodist.
-On his medical form he is described as being 5ft 1in tall with a dark complexion, blue eyes and black hair.
+Rowland was a Fisherman.
+He was of single status and his religion was Methodist.
+On his medical form he was described as being 5ft 1in tall with a dark complexion, blue eyes and black hair.
 At the time of enlistment Rowland was living in Elbow, Saskatchewan.

 Kinmel Park Camp was a segregation camp used to house Canadian Soldiers awaiting repatriation to Canada after the end of WW1.
 Unfortunately the conditions at that time were extremely harsh with a lack of every kind of commodity, the camp was overcrowded and the services were poor, there were shortages of clothing, food and blankets.
 As a result of this situation, a vast number of servicemen and women became ill and many succumbed to the Influenza Epidemic or complications associated with this infection.

 Rowland Winters is buried in St. Margaret’s Cemetery, Bodelwyddan, North Wales.